greglnelson/react-hooks-typescript-tome/docs/1-setup/branching.md

 The history of commits is not linear.
 Instead, it is a graph, because at some points we want to **branch** off changes and work on them separately.
 The big advantage of this model is that we can work on new features for our application in isolation, without breaking the `main` branch (the special branch that most represents the stable codebase over time).
 You can branch off branches, and undo branches, and merge branches back into each other.
 It's a lot to learn all at once.

-Would you like some supervised practice with branching?
-Try this excellent [interactive tutorial](https://learngitbranching.js.org/?locale=en_US)
+# Interactive Practice

+Now we'll do some practice - don't skip this!
+(You'll turn in a screenshot of your completion of the final two levels as specified in the assignment)
+Use this [interactive tutorial](https://learngitbranching.js.org/?locale=en_US) and complete: 1) main "introduction sequence" 1 thru 4, 2) refresh the page, then at the top of the lessons, select "remote" then complete "Push & Pull -- Git Remotes!"
+1 thru 6.
+You can complete more now or wait and we'll do more later.

 <!-- TODO: Get a picture here -->

+# Back to branches on your local machine

-We can use `git checkout` to switch to another branch, replacing the files that we see in the folder based on the commits in that branches history.
+As you now know from the practice, we can use `git checkout` to switch to another branch, replacing the files that we see in the folder based on the commits in that branches history.
 We also use `git checkout -b` to create a new branch based on the current branch.
 We can combine changes from another branch with `git merge`.

 # Remotes